igdianov/upstream/README.md

 This version of updatebot also tries to resolve local repository name from Git clone url, so that `updatebot push --ref tag` generates nice Pull Request title, i.e. `update igdianov/upstream to tag` in downstream repository.

+There is also example how to publish release notes in Github using commits between previous and last tags because jx step changelog cannot auto detect all commits changelog between prev and last tags on the release branch.
+See Jenkinsfile for details...